Configure an interpreter using Docker Compose

 Make sure that the following prerequisites are met:

-Before you start working with Docker, make sure that the Docker Integration plugin is enabled.
+Before you start working with Docker, make sure that the Docker plugin is enabled.
 The plugin is bundled with PyCharm and is activated by default.
-If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings/Preferences dialog Ctrl+Alt+S as described in Manage plugins.

 Preparing an example

 We could have actually repeated the same example as was used for Docker, but for Docker Compose it makes no sense - too simple...